Bud’s “Second Chance”: Lifetime FIV Therapy

 to the particular pathologies originating (even if only in part) with FIV infection

-The Program for asymptomatic cats never completely expires and elements of it remain viable for ARC-Stage symptomatic cats.
+The Program for asymptomatic cats never completely expires and, within the dictates of practicality, all elements of it remain desirable for ARC-Stage symptomatic cats.
 That would hold for a cat who had no therapy while asymptomatic or for one

 to or to 100% of the time; some given once a day might be given twice.
 The following situations